- Lincoln stood for all that was right, honest, and self-evident.

 - Like Lincoln, the best, most decisive leaders are those who have a set purpose and the self-confidence to accomplish that objective.

-- Even though he often conferred with his advisors on important matters, using them as sounding boards, it is clear that Lincoln made most crucial decisions during his term in office.
+- Even though he often conferred with his advisors on important matters, using them as sounding boards, it is clear that Lincoln made most of the crucial decisions during his term in office.

 - As Lao Tzu said: “Fail to honor people, they fail to honor you.
 But of a good leader, who talks little, when his work is done, his aim fulfilled, they will all say, ‘we did this to ourselves’